arribada/LoraTracker/README.md

 TODO:
- - send updates only when the change is more than 10m
+ - how to deal with backloging when the sender is out of range? backloging in connect might be  possible by providing a date with the alert api call. backlogging in Prometheus is possible, but tricky sending a single update with the lowset data rate setting takes 1-2 minutes so the speed for sending backlogs is not enough. need add an option to increase the speed based on the signal strength.
  - make  the demo.
- - the postgres init script needs a dot in the file name created from the env.

 # Setup Pager duty account for the alerting(optional).